 After all that time indoors, what better way to blow off some steam than to hit the water?
 WakeUp Docklands will teach you stand-up paddleboarding or wakeboarding on a cable — or, if you know your stuff already, hydrofoiling.
-Wakeboarding has seen a surge during lockdown, as WakeUp Docklands’ Jon Byrne told BBC Breakfast last month.
+Wakeboarding has seen a surge during lockdown, as WakeUp Docklands’ Jon Byrne told BBC Breakfast in July of this year.
 “People are extremely eager to come out,” he said, adding that spending time on the water has a way of clearing your head.
 The same can be said for open water swimming, which is also back on in the Royal Docks.
 Just imagine taking slow laps surrounded by the cityscape, seeing it all from a brand new perspective.

 For a socially distanced meet-up

 Meeting with friends in the age of social distancing is a challenge.
-If you’re looking for something that feels a bit freer but still adheres to the two-metre rule, consider renting a Brompton bike for a whizz around the docks.
-The bikes can be picked up and dropped off at Royal Victoria DLR, with another bike locker coming soon to Royal Albert DLR.
+If you’re looking for something that feels a bit freer but still adheres to the two-metre rule, consider hiring a Brompton bike for a whizz around the docks.
+The bikes can be picked up and dropped off next to the Crystal building, and close to the Royal Victoria DLR, with another bike locker coming soon to Royal Albert DLR.
 Since they fold, you could even take one on a train, but if you fancy a day out along 12 miles of waterfront without worrying about traffic, stick to the Royal Docks.
 There are plenty of green spaces along the way to stop for a rest and a sit-down, such as the newly landscaped Royal Victoria Gardens.

 For young people with cabin fever